0xHumban/marmot-reduce/notes.md

 We can see it take too many time to generate plot, if you need plot, just use the generate results in a file and open a plot using `gnuplot`.

 Let's start the multiclient version.

+### Multi client
+The server will send struct with a range
+Client will calculate position inside the range and returns the struct with `FreeFallResults`

+### Experimentation results
+To be efficient we need to compute a lots of points but it's breaking my RAM limitation (16GO)

+The free wall simulation is not a good test pour distributed system.
+-> may be add more compute foreach points, to decrease number of point to compute so gain memory.